azerndo/iArchive/README.md

 ![iArchive Logo](assets/logo.png)

 **iArchive** is a minimalist, modern file archiver built with Python and PyQt6.
-It provides a clean interface for creating, extracting, and managing archive files with a focus on user experience and macOS aesthetics.
+It provides a clean interface for creating, extracting, and managing archive files with a focus on user experience.

 ## Features